Qualifications : LLB (Hons), BCom, University of Auckland.

 Alongside his corporate advisory work, Mark holds company directorships and trusteeships in New Zealand and internationally.
 He is a Certified Member of the Institute of Directors and has served as a mentor for the Institute's training programmes.

-Mark has served as Chair of Multilaw, a leading global association of over 10,000 lawyers practising in 100 countries, and ranked as ‘Elite’ by Chambers Global.
-He is active in the Inter-Pacific Bar Association where he is Vice-Chair of the Legal Practice Committee.
+Mark, who is active in the Inter-Pacific Bar Association, has served as the Chair of Multilaw, a leading global association of over 10,000 lawyers practicing in 100 countries and ranked as ‘Elite’ by Chambers Global.

 Mark is recommended as a leading lawyer by prominent international legal industry directories including Chambers Global, Legal 500, Asialaw Profiles (‘Notable Practitioner’) and IFLR1000 (‘Highly Regarded’).
 He is ranked by Best Lawyers in New Zealand in corporate law and telecommunications law and, this year, Auckland "Lawyer of the Year" in Technology Law.

 Mark served as a judge of the New Zealand Law Awards and the Australian Law Awards for several years.